 - How CSS works

-- We have learned the basics of CSS, what it is for and how to write simple stylesheets.
-In this lesson we will take a look at how a browser takes CSS and HTML and turns that into a webpage.
+We have learned the basics of CSS, what it is for, and how to write simple stylesheets.
+In this article, we will take a look at how a browser takes CSS and HTML and turns that into a webpage.

-- With the things you have learned in the last few lessons you should find that you can format simple text documents using CSS, to add your own style to them.
-This article gives you a chance to do that.
+With the things you have learned in the last few articles, you should find that you can format simple text documents using CSS to add your own style to them.
+This assessment gives you a chance to do that.